rapid7/insightconnect-plugins/plugins/active_directory_ldap/help.md

 # Version History

-* 5.3.2 - Created decorator to explicitly close the LDAP connection | Moved communication methods with LDAP to a separate class
+* 5.3.2 - Improve LDAP connection handling
 * 5.3.1 - Improved error messaging in case the specified group was not found in the Query Group Membership action
 * 5.3.0 - Add Unlock User action
 * 5.2.2 - Add automatic pagination in Query Group Membership and Query actions